cosmos/relayer/docs/commands.md

 ### Subcommands

-* [rly lite delete](#rly-lite-delete)	 - wipe the lite client database, forcing re-initialzation on the next run
+* [rly lite delete](#rly-lite-delete)	 - wipe the lite client database, forcing re-initialization on the next run
 * [rly lite header](#rly-lite-header)	 - Get header from the database.
 0 returns last trusted header and all others return the header at that height if stored
 * [rly lite init](#rly-lite-init)	 - Initiate the light client
 * [rly lite update](#rly-lite-update)	 - Update the light client by providing a new root of trust

 ## rly lite delete

-wipe the lite client database, forcing re-initialzation on the next run
+wipe the lite client database, forcing re-initialization on the next run

 ### Synopsis

-wipe the lite client database, forcing re-initialzation on the next run
+wipe the lite client database, forcing re-initialization on the next run

 ```
 rly lite delete [chain-id] [flags]